You’ve got questions. We’ve got answers.

 Why did the City Commission authorize both the Charter change for Library Funding AND Public Safety Levy/Bond?

 Short Answer: The Commission was aware of the Library Trustees’ funding request and that a Public Safety Levy would be submitted to the voters in calendar year 2023.
 The Commission felt that voters should be given the opportunity to voice their support in two needed areas of the City budget.
-The Commission also understands financial impact of the ballot requests, but also considered the impact if the City does not reinvest in its Public Safety services.
-Ultimately, the voter will have a choice and final say on funding the Public Safety levy and/or bond.
+The Commission understands financial impact of the ballot requests, but also considered the impact if the City does not reinvest in its Public Safety services.
+Ultimately, the voter had the choice and final say on funding the Public Safety levy and/or bond.

 Background: